tale97/github-repo-tracker/README.md

 This is a take home assignment assigned to me by a company.
 This web app is still very basic but expect to see more features!

+## Some Features

+- Automatically track commit if there is the repo has no release
+- Can filter tracked repo by name

 ## Potential Upcoming Features

-- Option to track repository's latest commit instead of latest release
 - More options to filter repositories list (by latest updates/alphabetical sorting/date added and so on)
 - User Login/Account creation
 - Better, more intuitive UI similar to Spotify's playlist UI